JoeVirtual/KonFoo/docs/concept.rst

 sequential to and from each `Field` in the declared *byte stream mapper*.

 How does a *byte stream mapper* look like.
-Let's us begin with declaring of one.
+Let's us begin with defining or declaring of one.

 .. _mapping_declaration: